mopidy/mopidy-nad/README.rst

     sudo pip install Mopidy-NAD

-Or install the Debian/Ubuntu package from `apt.mopidy.com
+Or, if available, install the Debian/Ubuntu package from `apt.mopidy.com
 <http://apt.mopidy.com/>`_.